How to identify WordPress plugins with clean code

 Check the plugin code online

-• Click on “Development” tab
+• Open the “Development” tab

 • Click “Browse the code”

-• Look for organised folder structure
+• Look for an organised folder structure

 Test for errors in real time

-1. Install the plugin on your site
+1. Install the plugin on a staging site

 2. Visit different pages on your site

-3. Right-click, select “Inspect” (or press F12)
+3. Right-click, select “Inspect” or press F12

 Count database tables